 Vulnerable persons can be detained both in the Foreigners Centre and in the Asylum Home.
 Asylum seekers are detained in separate units of the Foreigners Centre according to their personal circumstances i.e. families, unaccompanied children and other vulnerable persons.
 Vulnerability is identified by the centre staff upon arrival.

-In 2021, social workers focused on individual counselling and providing information on COVID-19.
+In 2022, social workers focused on individual counselling and the medical staff on preventive health checks.
 Social workers provided information on preventive measures as part of the accommodation process.
 Information on preventive measures was also translated into eight languages (i.e. Farsi, English, Albanian, Arabic, Bengali, Pashtu, Urdu and Turkish).
 Social workers informed individuals about all COVID-19 related measures.

 Ombudsman: Končno poročilo o obravnavi odreditve bivanja pod strožjim policijskim nadzorom v posebj varovani sobi in uporaba prisilnih sredstev v Centru za tujce v Postojni, no. 8.6-1/2021-21-KO, from 28.6.2021.